 So when I came back and revise that, I started saying I help wellness entrepreneurs with content writing and writing coaching.
 Hmm, okay.
 Shorter, definitely.
 But it’s, it’s probably still missing a little punch, right.
 So now my elevator pitch is, I help new health coaches get clients through client-focused copy.
 And I don’t know the exact word that is.
 But it’s a lot clearer when you say like, Okay, I’m a new health coach, hello, I need you.
 I want to get new clients, yes.
 And I need copy, I need help with my messaging.
 Okay, I get it.
 So this is what the process can do, it can really get you honed into what it is you serve, and then save the other stuff for the next conversation.
 When somebody clicks to read more about you, you can start telling them more about yourself and how that works.

 That’s awesome.
 I love that.
 I just want to highlight something that you’ve said.
-And that is that, you know, especially new coaches are often afraid to use a template because they feel that by using a template, they will just sound like anyone everybody else out there.
-And you nailed it on the head because it’s not something that we say that you must use forever, it’s just something to get you started.
-And to shorten the learning curve, you know, otherwise, like yourself, you know, if I don’t have your template, I’m going to have to spend all the time that you spend to refine that template before I get to those 10 words.
+And that is that especially new coaches are often afraid to use a template because they feel that by using a template, they will just sound like everybody else out there.
+And you nailed it on the head because it’s not something that one must use forever, it’s just something to get you started.
+And to shorten the learning curve, otherwise, like yourself, if I don’t have your template, I’m going to have to spend all the time that you spend refining that template before I get to those 10 words.
 So I just want to reiterate that, our listeners, don’t be afraid to use templates when you’re starting out.
 Yes, yeah, you’re going to sound like a lot of other coaches out there.
 But it’s just to get you started.

 Mm-hmm.
 True.
 And, and I encourage people to go into more depth as they evolve with their business and really unravel to get what I like to talk about is getting to the root cause of your coaching, you know why it is that you’re doing, what exact speciality that you’re doing, whether you’re working with diabetes, or whatever it may be thyroid, and even if it’s your calling to do this healing process, healing or health coaching, there’s a reason why you chose this speciality area.
 And if you can unravel that, as you work with your template, and I have tools to help you do that, you’re going to continue to evolve with your elevator pitch and you that’s when you won’t sound like everybody else, you’ll see that the more specific you can get, you’re going to sound less like everybody else.
 But it’s kind of against our intuition and instinct to be specific because we want to get as many people as we can.
 Have you noticed that too contradictory to what we think when you are trying to speak to the masses, you’re actually not going to get as many clients because you’re being so vague?